naingaungphyo/TIL/NATS-streaming-server.md

 })
 ```

+- ClusterID is defined in Deployment file with `-cid` flag

 ### Queue Group

 We can have `Queue Groups` associated to a channel to limit that `only one of listener services` get the desired event.